My Brother Comes to Visit

 6. What is the name of the 2019 horror movie directed by Jordan Peele?

-As soon as the word left Karl’s lips, I felt myself shaking.
+As soon as the word left Carl’s lips, I felt myself shaking.
 My teammates and I stared at one another in stunned silence.
-Karl continued with the rest of the answers and sure enough, we had gotten all six correct.
+Carl continued with the rest of the answers and sure enough, we had gotten all six correct.

 All of a sudden, we started to imagine that we might win this thing.
 The Wipeout Round is such an adrenaline rush.
-Each table handed Karl their sheets and we commenced waiting.
-When Karl finally started to read out the results, we listened with baited breath and our bodies grew tense once more.
+Each table handed Carl their sheets and we commenced waiting.
+When Carl finally started to read out the results, we listened with bated breath and our bodies grew tense once more.
 Third place…second place…

 “And in first place, with 51 points, we have tonight’s winners: The Oven Enthusiasts!”